TomaszWoloszyn983/shopping-list-application/TESTING.md

     - Lists Page:

-        In case of lists_html template the situation looks similarly as in the template above.
+        The situation looks similarly in the lists_html template.

         Check by address: